 Votes in the UN General Assembly.
 UN General Assembly votes from 1946-2005, from Eric Voeten, George Washington University.
-Please make an appointment in the library data lab for assistance if needed for this.

 Worldwide Governance Data.
 From the World Bank.
 Indicators of corruption, rule of law, government accountability and effectiveness, regulatory environment, political stability, etc.